boostercloud/booster/docs/chapters/04_features.md

 #### Using pagination

-The current Booster GraphQL API includes an alternative type for your read models that stands for `List{"your-read-model-name"}`, which includes the functionality to work with pagination.
+The Booster GraphQL API includes a type for your read models that stands for `List{"your-read-model-name"}`, which is the official way to work with pagination.
+Alternative, there is another type without the `List` prefix, which will be deprecated in future versions.

 The Read Model List type includes some new parameters that can be used on queries:
  * `limit`; an integer that specifies the maximum number of items to be returned.
- * `afterCursor`; an object that includes the key of the last retrieved item, so the next query will return the next page of results.
+ * `afterCursor`; a parameter to set the `cursor` property returned by the previous query, if not null.

  Example:
 ```graphql